Updated: Aug 26, 2022

-Self-control, also known as self-discipline or will power, means doing the right thing whether you feel like it or not.
-Whether it's holding your tongue when someone is rude or doing your chores when you'd rather be playing, self-control involves not getting your way and not getting upset about it.
+Self-control is the ability to control your impulses, emotions, or desires.
+In other words, self-control means doing the right thing whether you feel like it or not.
+Whether it's speaking respectfully when you’re really mad, or doing your chores when you don’t want to, self-control involves not getting your way and not getting upset about it.

 Self-control is needed in every aspect of life.
 Children (and adults) need self-control to be able to: